ibexa/documentation-user/docs/product_catalog/manage_prices.md

 Prices can differ depending on [customer group](../customer_management/manage_customers.md) and [currency](manage_currencies.md) and be applied according to the rules.

 With these basic price management features, you set up product prices manually.
-For a more refined price management tool that you can use when managing a store, see [Discounts](../commerce/discounts/discounts.md).

 !!! note